List of Government Schemes to Support Startups in India

 12. Research and Development Cess (R&D Cess) Refund: Startups engaged in research and development activities can avail of a refund of the R&D Cess paid on imported technology.
 This scheme encourages startups to invest in R&D and innovation by providing financial relief.

 14. National Manufacturing Competitiveness Program (NMCP): NMCP aims to enhance the competitiveness of manufacturing industries, including startups.
-It offers components such as Lean Manufacturing Competitiveness Scheme, Design Clinic Scheme, and Enabling Manufacturing Sector Innovation through Quality Tools.
+It offers components such as the Lean Manufacturing Competitiveness Scheme, the Design Clinic Scheme, and Enabling Manufacturing Sector Innovation through Quality Tools.

 15. Pradhan Mantri Kaushal Vikas Yojana (PMKVY): PMKVY is a skill development program that provides training and certification to individuals, including aspiring entrepreneurs.
 Startups can benefit from this scheme by hiring skilled and certified individuals to meet workforce requirements.